district0x/district-ui-web3-tx/README.md

 You can pass following args to initiate this module:
 * `:disable-using-localstorage?` Pass true if you don't want to store transaction data in a browser's localstorage
+* `:disable-loading-recommended-gas-prices?` Pass true if you don't want to load recommended gas prices
+* `:recommended-gas-prices-load-interval` Interval at which recommended gas prices should be loaded.
+Default 30000 (30 seconds)
+* `:recommended-gas-price-option` Option which should be used from recommended gas prices.
+Possible options: `:fastest`, `:fast`, `:average`, `:safe-low`.
+Default: `:average`

 ```clojure
   (ns my-district.core
     (:require [mount.core :as mount]